plone/training/mastering-plone/volto_components_sponsors.rst

 To create the component *Sponsors* we add a folder Sponsors components/Sponsors and a file components/Sponsors.jsx

+.. only:: not presentation

   In this file we can now define our new component as a class that extends Component.
 It calls the action getQueryStringResults from @plone/volto/actions
   For this it is not necessary to understand the redux way to store data in the global app store but you need to know that Volto actions fetching data do use the redux store to store fetched data.

   So if we call the action getQueryStringResults to fetch data of sponsors, that means data of Plone portal types "Sponsor", then we can access this data from the store.

   The **connection** to the store is made by the following code which passes the data of the store to the component prop *items*.

 .. code-block:: jsx
     :linenos: